softwarefactory-project/sf-docs/docs/operator/nodepool3_operator.rst

 Required architecture
 ---------------------

-For a minimal deployment, limited to containerized nodes, only the **nodepool3-launcher** and **hypervisor-oci** components are required in the architecture file.
+For a minimal deployment, limited to openstack disk-image, only the **nodepool3-launcher** components is required in the architecture file.

+To benefit from the OCI container driver, you can use the **hypervisor-oci** components or check the :ref:`OCI manual setup<nodepool-manual-operator-oci>` bellow.

-In order to use virtual nodes based on diskimage, the **nodepool3-builder** component must be present in the architecture file.
+Lastly, to use custom diskimages built using disk-image-builder (DIB), the **nodepool3-builder** component must be present in the architecture file.

 Add a cloud provider
 --------------------

-To do this, an account on an OpenStack cloud is required and credentials need to be known by Nodepool.
-It is highly recommended to use a project dedicated to Nodepool, into which the slave instances will be spawned.
+To add a cloud provider, an OpenStack cloud account is required.
+It is highly recommended to use a project (tenant) dedicated to Nodepool.

 The slave instances inherit the project's "default" security group for access rules.
-Therefore the project's "default" security group must **at least** allow incoming SSH traffic (TCP/22) from the zuul-executor node.
-More permissive access can be considered if others should be allowed to SSH into test nodes.
-Please refer to `OpenStack's documentation <https://docs.openstack.org/nova/pike/admin/security-groups.html>` to find out how to modify security groups.
+Therefore the project's "default" security group must allow incoming SSH traffic (TCP/22) from the zuul-executor node.
+Please refer to `OpenStack's documentation <https://docs.openstack.org/nova/pike/admin/security-groups.html>`_ to find out how to modify security groups.

-In order to configure Nodepool to define a provider (an OpenStack cloud account) you need to adapt sfconfig.yaml.
-Indeed you need to add the cloud client information (auth url, login, password...) to the sfconfig.yaml.
+In order to configure an OpenStack provider you need to add in sfconfig.yaml the cloud client information, below is an example of configuration.
-See the :ref:`Nodepool user documentation<nodepool-user>` for additional provider settings such as labels and diskimages.

-Below is an example of configuration.

 .. code-block:: yaml